tothpaul/OptionsBox/README.md

 This repository contains a demo version with Rio compatible DCU, the component will display a "DEMO VERSION" mention randomly on the component.

+the dcu.12 directory contains Delphi 12 compatible DCU

-For the full source code compatible at least with Delphi XE3 to Rio, you have to buy it on [my store](https://store.execute.fr)
+For the full source code compatible at least with Delphi XE3 to Delphi 12, you have to buy it on [my store](https://store.execute.fr)

 ![screen](OptionsBox.png)